 The Air Force Research Laboratory (AFRL), a scientific research organization operated by the U.S. Air Force Materiel Command, created the HyperThought™ data management platform on MarkLogic — a scalable, agile, and flexible way to make exabytes of data discoverable and securely shareable for 700 scientists and engineers, with thousands more external collaborators.

-Watch AFRL’s video on MLTV to learn more.
+Watch AFRL’s video to learn more.

 With our resources section it is easy to find the content you need to learn how to transform your data into knowledge.
 Just use the navigation bar to find content, or you can click on links below to go directly to relevant topics and video content:

 Like what you just read, here are a few more articles for you to check out or you can visit our blog overview page to see more.